facebook/react/docs/_posts/2015-03-30-community-roundup-26.md

 ## React Native with Babel and Webpack

 React Native ships with a custom packager and custom ES6 transforms instead of using what the open source community settled on such as Webpack and Babel.
-The main reason for this is performance, we couldn't get those tools to have sub-second reload time on a large codebase.
+The main reason for this is performance – we couldn't get those tools to have sub-second reload time on a large codebase.

 Roman Liutikov found a way to [use Webpack and Babel to run on React Native](https://github.com/roman01la/react-native-babel)!
 In the future, we want to work with those projects to provide cleaner extension mechanisms.